Wandalen/wTesting/README.md

 # wTesting [![Build Status](https://travis-ci.org/Wandalen/wTesting.svg?branch=master)](https://travis-ci.org/Wandalen/wTesting)

-Tool for unit testing in Java Script.
-Package provides intuitive interface, simple tests structure, async code handling using [wConsequnce](https://github.com/Wandalen/wConsequence), colorful report output with multiple levels of details, running all suits from directory, supports running in browser and much more.
+Framework for convenient unit testing.
+Testing provides the intuitive interface, simple tests structure, asynchronous code handling mechanism, colorful report, verbosity control and more.
+Use the module to get free of routines which can be automated.

 ### Installation